You Said, We Did

 Outcome: AMU is producing a leaflet for patients/relatives explaining the nature of the Unit.

-- Parents concerned about a delay in providing patient with pain relief initially and when a PCA was set up, patient was incorrectly given too much morphine.
+- Amongst parents concerns about care was that there was a delay in providing patient with pain relief initially and when a PCA was set up, patient was incorrectly given too much morphine.

 - Complainant raised concerns about their labour in 2014, including inadequate pain relief.